At Off Grid- Wheels in the wilderness 1, you'll be 3 km (1.9 mi) from Brent Tor and 4.9 km (3 mi) from Lydford Gorge.

 About this space

+Well equipped, cosy hideaway next to a beautiful river on Dartmoor.
+Bedding and towles provided.
 To get to the accommodation you must travel along a narrow track, in times of bad weather this may only be possible in a 4x4.
 Please contact me if you have any questions.
 Due to livestock pets are not allowed.

-The power is supplied via a solar charged battery which powers the lights, the heating and water heating is by gas, with mains water feed.
+Guest access You have free access to roam on 20 acres of private land in Dartmoor National Park Other things to note Very secluded next to a small river.
+The power is supplied via a solar charged battery which powers the lights, the heating and water heating is by gas.
+So many places to visit!

-The gorge is a great place for an adventure at any time of the year.
+Lydford Gorge - The deepest river gorge in the South West, with 30m high waterfall The gorge is a great place for an adventure at any time of the year.
 The wildlife, river, plants and trees provide a stunning show each and every day.

 There are a range of walks available to suit different abilities and time scales however sturdy footwear is recommended for all trails.